elmtree-askmo/cloudcannon-app/content/learn/psychology/compare-and-contrast-directional-stabilizing-and-disruptive-selection-with-examples.md

 url: /learn/psychology/questions/compare-and-contrast-directional-stabilizing-and-disruptive-selection-with-examples
 score: -1.0
 related_article1:
-    id: 165328
+    id: 165327
-    title: How do phylogenetic trees help in understanding the evolutionary history of behavior?
+    title: >-
+        What is heritability and how is it measured in the context of animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-phylogenetic-trees-help-in-understanding-the-evolutionary-history-of-behavior
+    url: /learn/psychology/questions/what-is-heritability-and-how-is-it-measured-in-the-context-of-animal-behavior
 related_article2:
-    id: 165317
+    id: 165316
-    title: Explain Tinbergen’s 4 Questions and their relevance to studying animal behavior.
+    title: >-
+        What is the significance of understanding animal behavior in ecology and conservation?
     subject: Psychology
-    url: /learn/psychology/questions/explain-tinbergens-4-questions-and-their-relevance-to-studying-animal-behavior
+    url: /learn/psychology/questions/what-is-the-significance-of-understanding-animal-behavior-in-ecology-and-conservation
 related_article3:
-    id: 165316
+    id: 165332
-    title: What is the significance of understanding animal behavior in ecology and conservation?
+    title: >-
+        Describe the functions and interactions of vertebrate organ systems and their importance in behavior.
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-understanding-animal-behavior-in-ecology-and-conservation
+    url: /learn/psychology/questions/describe-the-functions-and-interactions-of-vertebrate-organ-systems-and-their-importance-in-behavior
 related_article4:
-    id: 165322
+    id: 165332
+    title: >-
-    title: Identify and describe different types of learning in animals and their role in behavior adaptation.
+        Describe the functions and interactions of vertebrate organ systems and their importance in behavior.
     subject: Psychology
-    url: /learn/psychology/questions/identify-and-describe-different-types-of-learning-in-animals-and-their-role-in-behavior-adaptation
+    url: /learn/psychology/questions/describe-the-functions-and-interactions-of-vertebrate-organ-systems-and-their-importance-in-behavior
 related_article5:
-    id: 165329
+    id: 165328
-    title: Define homology and homoplasy and explain their differences with examples from animal behavior.
+    title: >-
+        How do phylogenetic trees help in understanding the evolutionary history of behavior?
     subject: Psychology
-    url: /learn/psychology/questions/define-homology-and-homoplasy-and-explain-their-differences-with-examples-from-animal-behavior
+    url: /learn/psychology/questions/how-do-phylogenetic-trees-help-in-understanding-the-evolutionary-history-of-behavior
 ---

 &nbsp;